nptscot/nptscot.github.io/manual/index.md

 ### 2.3.
 The existing cycle network layer {clos}

+The "existing cycle network" is defined as all roads and paths on which it is legal to cycle.
 The default view for this layer shows an assessment of the quality of the existing cycle network, using a high-level assessment of the Cycling Level of Service (LoS).
-In network planning a high LoS network should designed this will be suitable for most users, including new and less confident users.
-In general the LoS will be high where either the traffic speeds and volumes are sufficiently low or where cycle infrastructure is provided to sufficiently physically separate people cycling from traffic.
-The "existing cycle network" is defined as all roads and paths on which it is legal to cycle.
-As a result this layer is useful to help define where new infrastructure is needed as part of the network planning process.
-It provides a graphical representation of the distribution of high LoS roads across Scotland that are for most users.
+In network planning a high LoS network should be designed so that it will be suitable for most users, including new and less confident users.
+In general the LoS will be high where either the traffic speeds and volumes are sufficiently low or where safe cycle infrastructure is provided to sufficiently physically separate people cycling from traffic.
+As a result, this layer is useful to help define where new infrastructure is needed as part of the network planning process.
+It provides a graphical representation of the distribution of high LoS roads across Scotland that are suitable for most users.

-This section also provides data on existing cycle infrastructure, speed limits, traffic volumes that are combined to produce an estimated LoS.
+This section also provides data on existing cycle infrastructure, speed limits and estimated traffic volumes.

 #### Level of service

-The LoS layer provides an overview of the existing cycle network quality in Scotland, based on the [Cycling by Design guidance](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf) (Table 3.2).
+The LoS layer provides an overview of the existing cycle network quality in Scotland, by providing a high-level assessment of LoS based on the [Cycling by Design guidance](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf) (Table 3.2).
+It is produced taking account of existing cycle infrastructure, speed limits and traffic volumes on each link.

 ![Table 3.2: When to separate cycle users from motor traffic](/images/clos_facilities.png)